 10- Relax at one of the city beaches

 The summer is obviously the busiest period when all city beaches are packed.
 As you can imagine, the closest to the city centre (i.e.: Barceloneta) the more crowded and annoying it becomes (think of beer and massage offerings every minute).
-However, you will be surprised how quiet it can get on the beaches further away, specially if you visit during the week and outside the holiday months of July and August.
+However, you will be surprised how quiet it can get on the beaches further away, especially if you visit during the week and outside the holiday months of July and August.
 One word of warning: always keep a good eye on your belongings as pickpockets are always on the alert.

 This place is unique in Europe.
 A large archaeological site in the middle of a city is not always easy to find.
 But, on top of that, we know who lived where and what they did thanks to the records kept in the archives.
-A time machine to bring you back 300 years!
+A time machine to take you back 300 years!